Joe-Kumher/MTGPackSim/capstone/java/README.md

 ### DAO integration tests

-`com.techelevator.dao.BaseDaoTest` has been provided for you to use as a base class for any DAO integration test.
+`com.mtg.dao.BaseDaoTest` has been provided for you to use as a base class for any DAO integration test.
 It initializes a Datasource for testing and manages rollback of database changes between tests.

-`com.techelevator.dao.JdbUserDaoTest` has been provided for you as an example for writing your own DAO integration tests.
+`com.mtg.dao.JdbUserDaoTest` has been provided for you as an example for writing your own DAO integration tests.

 Remember that when testing, you're using a copy of the real database.
 The schema for the test database is defined in the same schema script for the real database, `database/schema.sql`.
 The data for the test database is defined separately within `src/test/resources/test-data.sql`.